ReConnecting Cruise 2023-2027

 As part of the ReConnecting Cruise, the Danuvina Alacris is moored in the Gästehafen Tulln (Guest Harbour) throughout the summer and can be booked for group trips.

-After being transported back to Austria and transferred back to Tulln, the Danuvina departs again on 10th October and travels down the Danube to Slovakia, where it will stay as part of the ReConnecting Cruise 2025.
+On 10th October and travels down the Danube to Slovakia, where it will stay as part of the ReConnecting Cruise 2025.

 From 10th to 13th October 2024, the Danuvina Alacris travels along the Austrian part of the Danube for the last time.
-The journey will take her and her crew from Tulln to Devín (Bratislava), where the ship is handed over to the Slovakian partner organisation of the Living Danube Limes project.
+The journey takes her and her crew from Tulln to Devín (Bratislava), where the ship is handed over to the Slovakian partner organisation of the Living Danube Limes project.

 Thursday, 10.10.